numbas/editor-docs/source/exam-reference.rst

 Each time you make a change to a question, it's saved to the database.
 You can see the full editing history of your question in this tab, and revert back to a previous state by clicking on a version's timestamp.

+Each time somebody uses the :guilabel:`Feedback` button to provide feedback on the suitability for use of this exam, an entry is added to the editing history so you can see when the exam was last usable.

-You can add a comment describing what you've changed by clicking on the corresponding entry in the current version's :guilabel:`Comment` column.
+You can add a comment describing what you've changed by clicking in the corresponding text field.

 Access
 ======